nightroman/FarNet/FSharpFar/README.md

 **Installation**

-FSharpFar requires Far Manager, FarNet, .NET 4.6.1. \
+FSharpFar requires Far Manager, FarNet, .NET 4.7.2 \
 F# or anything else does not have to be installed.

 [Get, install, update FarNet and FarNet.FSharpFar.](https://raw.githubusercontent.com/nightroman/FarNet/master/Install-FarNet.en.txt)

-As a result, you get the complete F# scripting tool set portable with Far Manager. \
+As a result, you get the complete F# scripting portable with Far Manager. \
 Use it with Far Manager by FSharpFar or without Far Manager by fsx.exe.

 **Improve performance**